 1st Ave./Seneca Greening and Beautification Project submitted by the Northwest and El Cortez Neighborhoods.
 Project highlights include: installing 5 curb cuts and streetside basins to slow and sink storm water, planting native, drought-tolerant plants and trees that will be watered with storm water flows, improved walkability & increased shade along corridor

 The goal of the C2E Tucson Pilot is to link household conservation effort with local riparian enhancement efforts to ensure the long-term sustainability of our water resources.
 The Tucson Pilot program was launched in January 2011 with 60 participants.
 Each participant has agreed to conserve water through the implementation of rainwater harvesting, along with additional water conservation practices, at their home or business and to donate the monetary value of their water savings to a Conserve to Enhance Fund.
 A community advisory board oversees the selection of the recipient restoration sites and provides guidance on program development.
-To date, participants have saved over 3 million gallons of water and donated more than $2,000 to the Conserve to Enhance program.
+To date, participants have saved over 3 million gallons of water and donated more than $60,000 has been donated to the Tucson Conserve to Enhance fund.
 Participant contributions average $3.56 per month, closely in line with donation levels for similar voluntary contribution programs throughout the West.

 In addition to raising funds through participant contributions, the C2E Tucson Pilot has partnered with Tucson Water to collect riparian and open space enhancement funds through a check box on all Tucson Water bills.
 Any water user that receives a Tucson Water bill can donate any amount each month to the Conserve to Enhance Fund.
 This program is currently raising $10,000 to $15,000 per year.
 Donations are expected to increase as the check box donation option is promoted to water users.